-Goods and Services Tax (GST) in India Law Explained
+Goods & Services Tax (GST) in India Law Explained

 GST Act came into existence in India on 1st July 2017 with the motive of One Nation One Tax.
 Goods and Services Tax (GST) is a destination based tax that subsumed many indirect taxes in India.
 GST is a multi-stage tax that gets levied on every value addition.